 Students in Reception and Year 1 age can train, learn or participate in a range of non-competitive sports as coordinated by the various after-hours sports offered.

-Students in Years 5, 6 and 7 are eligible to participate in the South Australian School Sport (formerly SAPSASA) programs as coordinated through the school.
+Students in Years 5 and 6 are eligible to participate in the South Australian School Sport (formerly SAPSASA) programs as coordinated through the school.

-Please see further/future blog posts for information and registration details.
+Please watch for future blog posts for further information and registration details.